-The Company has a standing Governance and Nomination Committee.
-We have no formal policy regarding shareholder nominees.
-In making its recommendations to the Board of Directors, the Governance and Nomination Committee will consider, at a minimum, a candidate's qualification as "independent" under the standards applicable to the Board of Directors and each of its committees, as well as a candidate's depth of experience, availability and potential contributions to the Board of Directors.
+The Company has a standing Nominating and Corporate Governance Committee.
+In making its recommendations of director candidates to the Board of Directors, the Nominating and Corporate Governance Committee will consider, at a minimum, a candidate's qualification as "independent" under the standards applicable to the Board of Directors and each of its committees, as well as a candidate's depth of experience, availability and potential contributions to the Board of Directors.
 With respect to incumbent members of the Board of Directors, the Committee will also consider the performance of each incumbent director.
-Candidates may come to the attention of the Governance and Nomination Committee from current directors, shareholders, officers or other sources, and the committee shall review all candidates in the same manner regardless of the source of the recommendation.
+Candidates may come to the attention of the Nominating and Corporate Governance Committee from current directors, shareholders, officers or other sources, and the committee shall review all candidates in the same manner regardless of the source of the recommendation.